Techi-Joe/app_usage/README.md

 # Application Runtime Tracker

-This Python script tracks the runtime of a specified application, logging the duration the application is running over multiple sessions.
+This Python script tracks the runtime of a specified application, logging the duration the application is running over multiple sessions, with unique sessions for each app.

 ## Features